kwebio/kweb-core/docs/src/intro.md

 ## What is Kweb?

 Kweb is a remote interface to a web browser's DOM.
-With Kweb, you can create and manipulate DOM elements, and bind mutable values to DOM elements, and listen for and handle events.
-All of this can be done using an intuitive and convenient domain-specific language that mirrors the structure of the HTML being created.
+With Kweb, you can create and manipulate DOM elements, and listen for and handle events.
+All of this can be done using an intuitive and convenient domain-specific language that irrors the structure of the HTML being created.

 Kweb is very efficient, using many [optimizations](speed.md) to minimize latency and resource usage both on the server and in the browser.
 Kweb is built on the [Ktor](https://ktor.io/)